sjkp/Microsoft-teams-docs/teams/samples.md

-﻿# Sample applications for the Microsoft Teams SDK
+﻿# Sample applications for the Microsoft Teams (Preview) SDK

 There are Microsoft Teams SDK samples in our GitHub repositories for you to clone or download: